surinder2000/CI-CD-pipelining/README.md

        git push

-* Now for further changing in this repository let's create one developer branch for keeping the master branch stable by using the following command
+* Now for making changes in the files in this repository let's create one developer branch in order to keep the master branch stable by using the following command

       git branch branch_name
       e.g. git branch newdev

-* Change to the created branch by using the following command
+* To change the other created branch use the following command

       git checkout branch_name (in my case it is  newdev)

   Now we have created a github repository and pushed the files successfully.

+### 2. Let's create jobs in Jenkins for automation

+#### 2a.
+First job